June 15, 2020

 Need-based financial aid is awarded to students who demonstrate that their family financial resources are not sufficient to meet the full annual cost of attending Kenyon.
 Aid awards usually consist of "packages," which include institutional grants, scholarships, loans, and campus employment.
 In some cases, students are also eligible for grants from the federal or state government, and these are included in the total package.

-To determine whether a student who is a U.S. citizen has financial need, the College uses the "needs analysis" offered by the College Scholarship Service.
-This requires an aid applicant's family to submit a PROFILE (Kenyon code 1370) and Free Application for Federal Student Aid (FAFSA: Kenyon code 003065) to the processing centers.
+To determine whether a student who is a U.S. citizen has financial need, Kenyon College requires the FAFSA, to determine eligibility for federal financial aid, and the CSS Profile, to determine eligibly for institutional or Kenyon College need based financial aid.
+This requires an aid applicant's family to submit the CSS Profile (Kenyon code 1370) and Free Application for Federal Student Aid (FAFSA: Kenyon code 003065) to the processing centers.
 Deadlines for these documents differ for regular-decision and early-decision applicants.
-Please consult the financial aid deadlines chart to determine the correct deadline for your PROFILE and FAFSA applications.
+Please consult the financial aid deadlines chart to determine the correct deadline for your CSS Profile and FAFSA applications.
 Applications filed after the correct deadline will be placed on a financial aid wait list to be considered for aid only if funds are available after May 15.

 Prior to finalizing financial aid packages, some financial aid applicants will be selected by the federal government to complete a process termed verification.
 When performing verification, the Office of Financial Aid staff compares information on a family's CSS Profile and FAFSA applications to data reported on the Kenyon College Verification Statement(s) and official IRS income tax transcripts.
 Being selected for verification is fairly common and does not indicate an applicant has been admitted to the College.